cbcrg/tcoffee/docs/tcoffee_installation.rst

 Automated installation
 ----------------------
 We now recommend that you use the automated installer provided for Unix or Linux platforms.
+You first have to download any T-Coffee installer from the T-Coffee website.

 Unix/Linux